MaartenVdBulcke/clustering-challenge/README.md

 I have found two possible combinations:
 ### features: a1_y_mean + a2_x_mean

 ![](visuals/kmeans_model_on_features_a1_y_mean_and_a2_x_mean.png)
+The elbow-like shape at 3 number of clusters is indicating that I should choose that amount of clusters.
+The choise for three clusters results in the following scatterplot:
 ![](visuals/kmeans_2d_scatter_a1ymean_a2xmean.PNG)
+This feature combination reaches a silhouette score of 0.74.
+Even though one cluster only contains a couple of datapoints, the claim could be made that those three form a cluster on themselves.
+Which would mean that they would be failing in another way than the bearings in the other two clusters.
+Their failure is only more rare.
+Of course this claim would have to be checked againts the reality.

 ### features: a2_x_cumul + a2_x_mean
 ![](visuals/2.elbow_kmeans_second_option.PNG)
+This time the elbow shape is not as sharp as before, but it is clearly visible.
+Again I concluded to take a cluster amount of three.
+Resulting in the following scatterplot:
 ![](visuals/2.scatterplot_kmeans_second_option.PNG)
+This feature combination reaches a silhouette score of 0.58

 ## three features
 When combining three features, it is still possible to visualise a clustering (with a 3d-scatterplot).
 Interpretation is getting harder, so I will introduce an other tool for decision-making in clustering: silhouette plotting.